Imperial College Sinfonietta

 Since November 2020

 I set up Clarity & Hart as part of the ecological concern of my total work.
 The amazing team at C&H advises on communications, creates designs and provides tracking.
 We also design websites from scratch, e.g. www.grayhoundshipping.com.
-C&H is proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands, the UK and Central America.
+We are proud to have collaborated with sail cargo companies in Scandinavia, the Netherlands, the UK and Central America.
+I am also co-founder of Guild of Ships, a bookings and circular economy platform that serves the sail cargo/travel sector.

 The Raz Club